SharlaPassarielloDHCW/WISTestAutoKnowledge/WIS Test Automation/src/DEPLOYMENT_GUIDE.md

 # WIS Knowledge Hub - Deployment Guide

 ## Overview
 Your WIS Test Automation Knowledge Hub is now **fully configured** with Supabase backend for multi-user functionality.
-This guide will help you deploy it to your internal NHS network.
+This guide will help you deploy it.

 ## What's Been Set Up